dhruvrauthan/Performance-Measurement-of-Distributed-Storage-on-Edge-Devices/README.md

     endpoint_cores = 1
     ```
 3. Run `python3 main.py configuration/infra_only.cfg` from the `continuum` directory.
 4. Wait a few minutes for the VMs to be deployed.
-Note down the SSH commands for the created VMs.
+Note down the SSH commands and IPs for the created VMs.
 5. Run `virsh list` to check if the VMs are up and running.

+Note: The IP addresses used for our experiments are 192.168.122.11, 192.168.122.12, 192.168.122.13, 192.168.122.14, 192.168.122.15.
+These may be different according to your network configuration.
+You may substitute the IP addresses in the following commands accordingly.

 ### Part 2: Cassandra

 1. Use one of the previous commands to SSH into an edge VM.
-For example: `ssh edge0@192.168.122.11 -i /home/f20190095/.ssh/id_rsa_benchmark`
+For example: `ssh edge0@192.168.122.11 -i ~/.ssh/id_rsa_benchmark`
 2. Run `nano cassandra_setup.sh`
 3. Paste the contents from `scripts/cassandra_setup` into the previous file.
 4. Exit the editor and run `chmod +x cassandra_setup.sh`